zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 ```

 Given the above `ClientsController`, if a user goes to `/clients/new` in your
-application to add a new client, Rails will create an instance of
+application to add a new client, Zoisite will create an instance of
 `ClientsController` and call its `new` method.
-If the `new` method is empty, Rails
+If the `new` method is empty, Zoisite
 will automatically render the `new.html.erb` view by default.

 NOTE: The `new` method is an instance method here, called on an instance of `ClientsController`.
 This should not be confused with the `new` class method (i.e., `ClientsController.new`).